Commercial HVAC, Preventive Maintenance Agreements

 Here’s another one of the most important air conditioner basics: a clean HVAC system is more efficient and reliable.

-- Clogged air filters impede air flow through the system (as discussed above).
-The system not only runs less efficiently and effectively, but dust starts getting into the equipment and can damage parts.
+- Clogged air filters keep air from flowing through the system (as discussed above).
+The system runs less efficiently and effectively.
+Dust starts getting into the equipment and can damage parts.

-- Lines and drains that are stopped up with debris can lead to water leaks, which can damage more than just your HVAC system.
+- Lines and drains that are clogged with debris can cause water leaks, which can damage more than just your HVAC system.

 3. Low refrigerant charge

-When your system’s coils and refrigerant lines get corroded (often because they are not cleaned) they can develop leaks.
+Your system’s coils and refrigerant lines can develop leaks due to corrosion (often because they are not cleaned).
 Sometimes you can end up with numerous small refrigerant leaks throughout the system.

-When your refrigerant charge gets too low, you’ll notice that the system is no longer able to reach set temperature.
+When your refrigerant charge gets too low, you’ll notice that the system can no longer reach set temperature.
 It will begin to run constantly to compensate, eventually leading to frozen coils and even compressor failure.